Student bus pass guide

 You'll find the pink and white buses of First Group in a number of university cities across mainland UK.

 Annual, monthly and termly passes are generally available.
-Again, the prices and types of tickets on offer varies depending on whereabouts you're based, but in some parts of the UK like Aberdeen, Bradford and Leeds, you can get an academic year bus pass for around £340.
+Again, the prices and types of tickets on offer varies depending on whereabouts you're based, but in some parts of the UK like Aberdeen, Bradford and Leeds, you can get an annual or academic year bus pass for around £340.
 Visit their student site for current prices.

 One perk of First Bus is that you can get slight discounts on tickets if you get them on their mobile app (which is also quite handy if you're prone to losing paper tickets).